 INTRODUCING!!!
 A MULTIMEDIA CHRISTIAN EDUCATION CURRICULUM!

--- Christianity in Context -- Created to introduce you to theological ideas, or ideas about God, developed by theologians over the course of Christian history.

-Join us at

-www.iamame.org/christianityincontext/ We would be thrilled to have you with us!
+Created to introduce you to theological ideas, or ideas about God, developed by theologians over the course of Christian history.
+Join us at www.iamame.org/christianityincontext/ We would be thrilled to have you with us!

 VIRTUAL GRACE